 We see an increasing trend where companies wish to go beyond purchasing carbon free electricity to cover their energy needs This can be illustrated by the renewable solutions nominated for the RE100 Leadership Awards 2020:

-- Best Community Changemaker for generating wider benefits through local renewable energy projects: Chanel
+Best Community Changemaker for generating wider benefits through local renewable energy project: Chanel

 Contribute to more renewable energy production